Triacontagonal proofs of the Bell-Kochen-Specker theorem: Gosset's polytope

-We now exhibit some of these proofs.
-To spare the reader from the necessity of looking up the Supplementary Materials file, we list a few of the generators of Gosset's polytope in Table 11 and some of the proofs that can be constructed out of them in Table 12.
-A calculation similar to that in Eq.(2) can be carried out for each of the parity proofs in Table 12 to obtain its ray-basis symbol, if one takes the basis profiles of the relevant generators from Table 11. \\
+We now exhibit a few of the proofs.
+To spare the reader the necessity of looking up the Supplementary Materials, we have listed a few of the generators in Table 12 and some of the proofs that can be constructed from them in Table 13. \\

+Table 14 shows all the bases associated with the two letter word $e_{1}e_{2}$, which is not a parity proof but very interesting all the same.
+The bases associated with the letters $e_{1}$ and $e_{2}$ are shown in the two halves of the table, and the fifteen bases of each give a parity proof.
+However there are three smaller parity proofs in the table, each of which inherits its bases both from $e_{1}$ and $e_{2}$ (see table caption for details).
+All three proofs consist of just nine bases each and are the smallest parity proofs in Gosset's polytope.
+This example, like some of those in Table 9, illustrates the fact that words of both even and odd lengths can sometimes have much smaller parity proofs (of a less than fifteen-fold symmetry) embedded in them.\\

-We next determine which proofs of Gosset's polytope are minimal.
-Since $n = 135$ and $k = 131$ in this case, it follows from Proposition 1 that only proofs of length $l \leq n-k+1=5$ can be minimal.
-One finds from the MacWilliams identities that the number of proofs of length 1,3 and 5 are 16, 25812 and a little over 21 million, respectively, with the number growing rapidly after that and going to zero beyond a length of 133 (see Table 4 of the Supplementary Materials for full details).
-While Proposition 1 asserts categorically that proofs of length 7 or longer are not minimal, it is ambivalent about proofs of length 5 or less.
-Only a direct examination of any proof of length 5 or less can reveal if it is minimal.
-We have determined that all the proofs in Table 12 are minimal and irreducible (i.e., they do not have smaller parity proofs in them). \\
+To round out the very limited view we have given of fifteen-fold proofs in Gosset's polytope, we used the MacWilliams identities to calculate the number of such proofs of various word lengths and found that the number of proofs of word length 1,3 and 5 is 16, 25812 and a little over 21 million, respectively, with the number growing rapidly after that and then falling off and going to zero beyond a word length of 133 (see Table 4 of the Supplementary Materials for more details).
+The proofs have a great variety of taxonomies, as reflected in their ray-basis symbols.\\